 Step 3: Uncover and pour the oil over the pretzels.
 Cover and shake again.

 Step 4: Uncover the bowl and use a rubber spatula to scrape the sides and bottom of the bowl.
-Shake a few more times and your seasoned pretzels will be ready to enjoy.
+Shake a few more times to make sure they are all coated evenly.

 Storage